Connect Care Provider Portal

 What Is CCPP?

-• View the AHS patient chart, including diagnostic imaging and laboratory results
+• View the AHS patient chart, including laboratory results, notes, letters, and medications.

-• Track the status of your AHS referrals or test appointments.
+• Track the status of your patient’s referrals, appointments, and tests with AHS.

 • Communicate securely with your patient’s AHS care team.
 Communicate securely with your patients who have MyAHS Connect, the AHS patient portal that enables AHS patients to interact with their care providers.